 Some bilingual pupils are able to take a GCSE or A Level in their own language at St. Mark’s.
 We cannot offer extra classes in these languages but some of the pupils attend classes in their own language at weekends or evenings arranged outside the school.
 Unfortunately it is not possible to take GCSEs or A Levels in all the languages spoken at St. Mark’s.

 The E.A.L.
 Department is responsible for establishing and maintaining Home School Links for targeted pupils.
 Parents of EAL pupils are welcome to contact the department if they have any concerns.

 Languages at St. Mark’s

 At St. Mark’s we are lucky to have a wealth of languages and cultures.
-The number of pupils speaking another language or coming from a bilingual background in years seven to thirteen is over 300.
-There are 56 languages spoken by the pupils.
+The number of pupils speaking another language or coming from a bilingual background in years seven to thirteen is over 500.
+There are over 50 languages spoken by the pupils.
 The main languages are Polish, Tagalog (Philippines), Portuguese, Italian, Spanish, Konkani (Goa) and French Creole.